prozyon/A3-preset-analyzer/README.md

 If you want to continue and improve my code, feel free to do so, but please follow and respect the condittions of the GNU GPL v3 license.

+Usage is on your own risk and only recommended if you know what you're doing.

 ------------------------------------------------------------------------------------------------

 Usage:

 python.exe preset-analyzer.py X:\Path\to\steamapps\workshop

+Usage is on your own risk and only recommended if you know what you're doing.

 ------------------------------------------------------------------------------------------------